 Johnson Controls (JCI) Received its Third Buy in a Row

 After Credit Suisse and Wolfe Research gave Johnson Controls (NYSE: JCI) a Buy rating last month, the company received another Buy, this time from Oppenheimer.
-Analyst Noah Kaye maintained a Buy rating on Johnson Controls today.
-The company’s shares closed last Monday at $40.51.
+Analyst Noah Kaye reiterated a Buy rating on Johnson Controls today and set a price target of $47.00.
+The company’s shares closed last Monday at $39.45.

+According to TipRanks.com, Kaye is a 4-star analyst with an average return of 7.2% and a 56.6% success rate.
+Kaye covers the Industrial Goods sector, focusing on stocks such as Rockwell Automation, Caterpillar, and BorgWarner.

+Johnson Controls has an analyst consensus of Hold, with a price target consensus of $43.14.

 See today’s analyst top recommended stocks >>